MUD Games: The Complete Guide to Text RPGs

 Why people still play MUD games in 2026

-There is also the accessibility factor.
 MUD games run in a browser tab or a lightweight client.
 They work on slow connections, older machines, and any screen size.
 Several Iron Realms games have dedicated mobile clients.

 All five games are free.
 No download required.